-- 1 Open the transaction window (Invoices, Enter Bills...whatever you need) or record center (Customer Center or Vendor Center, that is). - 2 Click \emptyset at the top right corner of the window.
+- 1 Open the transaction window (Invoices, Enter Bills...whatever you need) or record center (Customer Center or Vendor Center, that is). - 2 Click 0 at the top right corner of the window.
 The Attachments window appears. - 3 Click at the bottom left corner of the Attachments window.
 Your Mac's folders and files appear. - 4 Find and select the attachment (remember, that's any kind of file you want to attach). - 5 Click Open.
 QuickBooks attaches the file you chose to the record or transaction.
 A box with the document's name, date, thumbnail, and keywords appears in the Attachments window. - 6 Your file probably doesn't have any search keywords associated with it.
+Add some in the Keywords box of the attached file and puts it into the Attached Documents Library you chose in the Attachments Preferences (see page 259).

-Add some in the Keywords box so you can find this file later if you're searching for it.
-Tip: Use commas or spaces to separate the keywords.
+- so you can find this file later if you're searching for it. - Tip: Use commas or spaces to separate the keywords.
 You can't create multi-word key phrases. - 7 Close the Attachments window by clicking anywhere outside of it.
 (Yes, really.)
 That's it-you've attached a file to your transaction or record.

 Important: QuickBooks doesn't move your files from their original folder.
-Instead, it makes a copy of the attached file and puts it into the Attached Documents Library you chose in the Attachments Preferences (see page 251).
+Instead, it makes a copy